 There's no denying that e-bikes give you joy and convenience because they can take you literally everywhere, and the only limit is your battery charge.
-Thanks to all the innovations and improvements on prolonging the e bike's battery life, making our lives better, especially for the owners.
+Thanks to all the innovations and improvements in prolonging the e-bike's battery life, making our lives better, especially for the owners.

 But if you're among the people who have a newly acquired electric bike, you might be unaware of some information about electric bike batteries, the charging process, and how often should electric bike battery charged.

 The last thing you want to replace in your electric bike is the battery due to its high price.
 That's why this article will be helpful, as this will tackle e-bike battery charging and some useful tips for prolonging the battery life.

 The frequency of charging the battery of an e-bike can vary depending on the usage.
 Generally, most brand new electric bikes have a charging time between 6 to 12 hours, from flat to full charge.
 Also, it's important to get a fully charged battery at least once a week to balance the cells and avoid degradation.